esmalleydev/srating.io-gui/blog/revised-elo-calculation.md

   url: null
 ---

-# srating.io ELO revised calculation
+# srating.io Elo revised calculation

 ## Introduction
-In my first ELO post, I used chatGPT to generate a quick blog.
+In my first Elo post, I used chatGPT to generate a quick blog.
 I've decided it adds too much fluff or I'm not a great "prompt engineer".

 ## Changes
 Orginally, every season, each team would start at 1500 rating.
 I have changed that to attempt to carry over a few points based on returning players + their efficiency.